Eva-Navarrete/frontend-mod-1-preework-2.0/day_3/questions.md

     console.log("");
   }
 ```
-1. How do you add multiple conditions to an if statement?
+1. How do you add multiple conditions to an if statement!?
     you add them by using if/ else if/ else

 1. What is the JavaScript syntax for an if/else if/else statement?